Ernesto-Estrada/mixed_messages/README.md

 # Mixed Messages

-This is a program that promts a random message every time the user executes the script.
+This is a program that prompts a random message every time the user executes the script.

 ## Languages

 + JavaScript

-### Porpuse
+### Porpose

 *Project to showcase basic Javascript concepts such as arrays, objects, function, etc*